- Setup

 - Grace period — the number of months before repayments begin

 Savings entries cover employer and employee contributions to savings schemes such as provident funds.
 Go to Payroll > Savings Entries.
-Each entry specifies:
+Each entry specifies:- The input type and input code (employee, pay group, or other dimension)

 - The savings scheme